 When you're ready to eat it again, thaw the chicken in the fridge and reheat on the stove or microwave.

 Can I use only boneless skinless chicken breasts?

 As you know, I'm a big fan of boneless, skinless chicken thighs because they offer so much more flavor than just chicken breasts alone.
 But, if you'd rather only use chicken breasts, that's okay too.
 Use two pounds of breasts instead of one pound each of breasts and thighs.

-Can you make Chicken in Chile Verde in the Instant Pot?
+Chicken in Chile Verde in the Instant Pot

 Yes, if you want to use your Instant Pot instead of the slow cooker, you can do that too.
-What I recommend doing is to add all the same ingredients to the Instant Pot as you would the slow cooker.
+What I recommend doing is adding all the same ingredients to the Instant Pot as you would the slow cooker.

 Also, add to this a cup of chicken broth so that the Instant Pot has some more liquid to pressure cook this spicy chicken dish.
 Put the lid on and turn the valve to the sealed position.
 Use the "manual" setting and set the timer for 10 minutes.
 Let it naturally release for 5 minutes, and then vent the rest of the pressure.
 Serve as you normally would.

 Recipe Tips and Ideas